 What happens if I overdose (GlucaGen)?

-What should I avoid while taking glucagon (GlucaGen)?
+What should I avoid after using glucagon (GlucaGen)?

 What other drugs will affect glucagon (GlucaGen)?